FREE Self-Esteem & Body Confidence Workshops

 To raise awareness on eating disorders & how to encourage empowerment.

-To book your session, simply call with a few preferred dates for Fridays:
+To book your session, simply call with a few preferred dates:

 ‘Freed Beeches Eating Disorders Services’